Sylius/Stack/docs/resource/create_new_resource.md

 ```
 {% endcode %}

-The generated code is not compatible with Sylius Resource yet, so we need to make a few changes.
+The generated code is not fully compatible with Sylius Resource yet, so we need to make a few change.

-* First, your repository should implement the `Sylius\Component\Resource\Repository\RepositoryInterface` interface
-* Then, add the `Sylius\Bundle\ResourceBundle\Doctrine\ORM\ResourceRepositoryTrait` trait
+Please add the `createPaginator` method using the `Sylius\Bundle\ResourceBundle\Doctrine\ORM\CreatePaginatorTrait` trait

 Your repository should look like this: